wangjq4214/buaa-thesis/README.md

 ## Roadmap

-- [x] Implement support for master's thesis (experimental support, there may still be some minor issues, welcome to feedback via issues)
+- [x] Implement support for master's thesis (experimental support, there may still be some minor issues, welcome to feedback via issues, Thanks [Aerithy](https://github.com/Aerithy))
 - [ ] Implement support for non-engineering thesis
 - [ ] Implement support for proposal reports and interim reports (maybe a new package?)